Wickes: History

-In 1972, the United States–based Wickes Companies, whose operations included a chain of lumberyards, teamed with British builders merchant Sankeys to open the first Wickes store in the United Kingdom.
-By 1987, Wickes was trading from 41 locations, and was floated on the London Stock Exchange under the leadership of CEO, Henry Sweetbaum.
+In 1972, the United States–based Wickes Companies, whose operations included a chain of lumberyards, teamed with British builders' merchants' Sankey's to open the first Wickes store in the United Kingdom.
+By 1987 Wickes was trading from 41 locations, and was floated on the London Stock Exchange under the leadership of CEO Henry Sweetbaum.
 Serious accounting irregularities, involving the overstatement of profits, were uncovered in June 1996.

-In November 1996, Bill Grimsey was appointed CEO, to oversee its recovery from the accounting scandal, that saw its share price suspended and the banks foreclosing.
+In November 1996 Bill Grimsey was appointed CEO, to oversee its recovery from the accounting scandal that saw its share price suspended and the banks foreclosing.
 In January 1997, Grimsey launched a rights issue, started an employee share scheme, and turned around the company's image.

 In September 2000, Wickes was purchased by Focus Group, with backing from Duke Street Capital.
 This deal eventually made Focus Group the UK's second largest home improvement retailer, behind B&Q. Thirty-six Focus stores were rebranded to Focus DIY, growing Wickes from 131 stores in October 2000 to 172 in March 2004.

 In December 2004, Focus Group sold Wickes to Travis Perkins.
 The sale was completed in February 2005.

 Wickes acquired seven stores from a struggling Focus DIY in October 2007, after Cerberus Capital took it over in June 2007 for £1; these stores were in Glossop, Mansfield, Penrith, Bulwell, Plumstead, Dumfries and Hereford.